entozoon/lemongrid/README.md

 </pre>

-# LEMONGRID v4 - created by Michael Cook 2013 - http://mykeself.com
+# LEMONGRID - created by Michael Cook 2013 - http://mykeself.com

 @license: http://opensource.org/licenses/MIT

 Lemongrid is a simple grid system for use on fixed width or fluid layouts.
-You create segments that are fractions of it's parent's width, or fixed width - However, if it is a fluid layout site I recommend only using fractional widths.
-(This system requires Sass).
+Supports all modern browsers, and ie7 onwards (with some minor javascript) (This system requires Sass).

 #### Sass Initialisation example: